codeigniter4/CodeIgniter4/contributing/pull_request.md

 ### PHPDoc Comments

 Source code should be commented using PHPDoc comments blocks.
-Thie means implementation comments to explain potentially confusing sections of code, and documentation comments before each public or protected class/interface/trait, method and variable.
+This means implementation comments to explain potentially confusing sections of code, and documentation comments before each public or protected class/interface/trait, method and variable.